GRESB/api-docs/source/includes/_oauth2.md

 To use the GRESB API, you must receive authorization from your users to access their accounts.
 There are many ways to do this.
 This step is typically handled using a client library (see Client Libraries at <a href='http://oauth.net/2/'>http://oauth.net/2/</a> for examples in many languages).
 We support the following standard flows:

-* Authorization Code Grant Flow - Often used for Web Applications (server-Side)
+* Authorization Code Grant Flow - Often used for Web Applications (server-side)

 ## OAuth Scopes

-Oauth allows you to request different levels of access to a user's account.
+OAuth allows you to request different levels of access to a user's account.
 By default all applications are granted access to the `public` scope.
 For the GRESB API that doesn't allow access to any user data.
 To use the API in a meaningful way, you need to request one or more of the following scopes: